 Outdoor units may be connected to indoor section using accessory tubing package or field-supplied refrigerant grade tubing of correct size and condition.
 For tubing requirements beyond 80 ft/24.38 m, substantial capacity and performance losses can occur.
-Following the recommendations in the Long Line Applications Guideline for Split-System Air Conditioners and Heat Pumps will reduce these losses.
+Following the recommendations in the Long Line Applications Guideline will reduce these losses.
 Refer to Table 1 for accessory requirements.
 Refer to Table 2 for field tubing diameters.